Civil Legal Advice and Legal Aid

-In order to qualify for legal advice you must pass a means test.
-If your application is successful you will be asked to make a financial contribution.
+In order to qualify for legal advice, you must pass a means test.
+If your application is successful, you will be asked to make a financial contribution.
 How much you pay will depend on your means.

 If the Board refuses to grant you legal advice, you may appeal the decision.